Updated: June 23, 2023

 What is the Portugal D7 Visa?

-The D7 Visa, also known as the Retirement Visa or Passive Income Visa, was introduced by the Portuguese government in 2007.
-The D7 Visa is a Portugal residency visa that enables citizens who are not from the European Union (EU), European Economic Area (EEA), or Switzerland to apply for residency in Portugal.
-To do so, the applicant must have a reasonable passive income that will sustain them during their stay in Portugal.
+The D7 Visa is a Portugal residency visa that enables citizens who are not from the European Union (EU), European Economic Area (EEA), or Switzerland to apply for legal residence and secure a residence permit in Portugal if applicants meet the passive income requirements.

 The D7 Visa is an attractive option for those looking for a more affordable way to gain Portuguese residency.
 Eligible individuals include pensioners, retired foreign citizens, entrepreneurs looking to live in Portugal, and other expats.
 The type of income that is recognized and you can use to sustain yourself during your stay includes moveable property, real estate, financial investments, and intellectual property.